api3dao/airnode/packages/airnode-examples/README.md

 which the [requester](https://docs.api3.org/reference/airnode/latest/concepts/requester.html) triggers a request for Airnode.
 This contract is common for all Airnodes and requesters on a chain.

-If you are using a local blockchain, deploy the contact using the first command below.
+If you are using a local blockchain, deploy the contract using the first command below.
 Otherwise, the contract deployed by API3 on the chosen chain will be used automatically.
 The second command, also optional if using a public blockchain, deploys the contract necessary for gas estimation.